 If you’re looking for an entry into the slice-of-life genre, I can think of few better jumping off points.
 The comedy here works.
 The scenarios are fun.
 The characters, for the most part, are enjoyable.
 And leading the charge are three of the most memorable sisters in anime.

 If you haven’t already, Minami-ke is well worth a look.

-But these are just my thoughts.
-What are yours?
-Have you seen this show?
-How would you advise Minami-ke?
-Leave a comment down below because I would love to hear what you have to say.
+But these are my thoughts; what are yours?
+Have you seen this show; how would you advise Minami-ke?
+Leave a comment below because I would love to hear what you have to say.

 If you liked what you’ve read, follow Anime Hajime on our social media to never miss a post or update.
 Also, please share this review across the internet to help add to the discussion.